calcaide/javascript-style-guide/README.md

 <a name="variables--always-use-const"></a><a name="5.2"></a>
 - [5.2](#variables--always-use-const) Always use `const` to declare variables that don't need to reassign.
 ESLint: [`prefer-const`](http://eslint.org/docs/rules/prefer-const).

-*Why?* `const` declaration means the variable is never reassigned, reducing cognitive load an improving maintainability.
+*Why?* `const` declaration means the variable is never reassigned, reducing cognitive load and improving maintainability.

 ```javascript
 // avoid